tokio-rs/mio/doc/getting-started.md

 Once the read is complete and data has been pushed into the buffer, the first thing to do is check to see if a new line is part of the data in the buffer.
-If a new lined character was sent by the client and pushed into the buffer we want to write all of the data up to the new line back to the client.
+If a new line character was sent by the client and pushed into the buffer we want to write all of the data, up to the new line, back to the client.

 The handler transitions the connection into its writing state.